nikolaus-lemberski/servicemesh-demo/README.md

 ### Control Plane and Data Plane

-As we've bundled all the features for Observability, Security and Resiliency in a Sidecar), we can create a Control Plane to configure the sidecars.
+As we've bundled all the features for Observability, Security and Resiliency in a Sidecar), we can use the Control Plane to configure the sidecars.

 ![Control Plane and Data Plane](docs/diagrams/control_data_plane.png)

 ## The sample apps

-I created 3 samples apps, called Service A, B and C.
+I created 3 sample apps, called Service A, B and C.

 * Service A: Python app with an upstream call to Service B.
 * Service B: TypeScript/Deno app with an upstream call to Service C.
-* Service C: Java app with the Javalin web framework.
+* Service C: Java app

-To play with the apps, just run the podman-compose file ('podman-compose up --build' - also works with Docker Compose) and call service-a to see the call hierarchy. service-c has endpoints to activate error mode ('/crash', '/repair').
+To play with the apps, just run the podman-compose file ('podman-compose up --build' - also works with Docker Compose) and call service-a on localhost:3000 to see the call hierarchy. service-c (port 3002) has endpoints to activate error mode ('/crash', '/repair').

 Then let's move forward to Kubernetes / OpenShift.
 If you don't have access to an OpenShift cluster, just use [OpenShift Local](https://developers.redhat.com/products/openshift-local/overview)